T-Kuhn/DeltaPicker/Arduino/README.txt

-Copy all the llibraries in the libraries folder to myDocuments/Arduino/libraries.
+Copy all the libraries in the "used libraries" folder to myDocuments/Arduino/libraries.